Macedonia in the Junior Eurovision Song Contest 2015

-Macedonia participated in the Junior Eurovision Song Contest 2015 in Sofia, Bulgaria.
+Macedonia was represented at the Junior Eurovision Song Contest 2015 in Sofia, Bulgaria.
 On 24 July 2015, it was confirmed that they would return to the contest after a one-year absence.
 The national broadcaster Macedonian Radio Television (MRT) held auditions at their studios in September 2015.
 Ivana Petkovska & Magdalena Aleksovska represented Macedonia with the song "Pletenka - Braid of Love".
 Unfortunately, the country ended in 17th place (last) with 26 points.

 Before Junior Eurovision

 It was announced on 24 July 2015, by the national broadcaster MRT, that Macedonia would be returning to the Junior Eurovision Song Contest, after last taking part at the Junior Eurovision Song Contest 2013.
 MRT held auditions at their broadcasting studios in September 2015, after making an invitation for submissions of participants and songs.
 On 17 September 2015, MRT announced that they had internally selected Ivana Petkovska and Magdalena Aleksovska to represent Macedonia at the Junior Eurovision Song Contest 2015, to be held in neighbouring Bulgaria.